ashmathur91/Enterprise-network-Enginnering-/Unit-1.md

 #### 12. Write a short Notes on :
 ```
-in an Ethernet Lan Enviroment
+In an Ethernet Lan Enviroment:

 a.
 Half Duplex
 b.
 Full Duplex